Bachelor of Health Care, Physiotherapist

 The education produces the qualification of a physiotherapist (professional qualification).
 A physiotherapist is a licensed health care professional.

 Only a licensed professional with a degree can work in the profession of physiotherapist.
-After completing your degree, you can apply for professional rights from the National Supervisory Authority for Welfare and Health Valvira.
+After completing the degree programme, you can apply for professional rights from the National Supervisory Authority for Welfare and Health Valvira.

-The education offers diverse employment and career opportunities in rehabilitation, sports and social and health care tasks.
+The education offers diverse career opportunities in rehabilitation, sports and social and health care tasks.

-Physiotherapists work in client work and other expert tasks in hospitals, health centres, private welfare and rehabilitation companies, as entrepreneurs or in the third sector (such as organisations or sports clubs).
+Physiotherapists can work in client work and other expert tasks in hospitals, health centers, private sector of wellbeing and rehabilitation, as entrepreneurs or in the third sector (such as organisations or sports clubs).

 Scholarships and tuition fees